 Implement "view" component on top of the new compiler

 I expect to iterate on the API design while building our representative app.
+A suggestion after reading.. keep the router barebones but extendable with module import.
+A state would be a component that has only a template, route, and controller functionality baked in.
+Hooks, data wrangling, and other features get added as needed just like the other ng2 modules.